 treatment & Recovery

-All substance use disorders are treatable regardless of whether they are mild, moderate or severe.
-The earlier families intervene and take steps to help their teen or other loved one, the better.
+Your teen might have a substance use disorder if they are unable to control their use, it interferes with daily life, or involves erratic behavior.
+If left untreated, addiction only becomes more severe, disabling, and life-threatening.
+But know that all substance use disorders are treatable regardless of whether they are mild, moderate, or severe.
+The earlier you intervene and take the steps necessary to help your teen or other loved one, the better.

 Substance use treatment